TokenEngineeringCommunity/website/docs/getting-started-ourcommunity.md

 ---

 ## Meet the Token Engineering Community
-Our Discord channel is the place to be: meet community members, follow the current discussions, and stay-up-to-date.
+Our Discord channel is the place to be: Meet community members, follow the current discussions, and stay up to date.
 Join our Discord here: https://discord.gg/mFcqFwGhpy
-We host weekly calls that are open to everyone, just check out our [community calendar](https://calendar.google.com/calendar/embed?src=5mkep1ad1j860k6g7i7fr8plq0%40group.calendar.google.com&ctz=Europe%2FBerlin).
-Feel free to drop-by and say hello!
+We host weekly calls that are open to everyone.
+Just check out our [community calendar](https://calendar.google.com/calendar/embed?src=5mkep1ad1j860k6g7i7fr8plq0%40group.calendar.google.com&ctz=Europe%2FBerlin), and feel free to drop by and say hello!

 ## Our community channels:
 * [Token Engineering Discord](https://discord.gg/mFcqFwGhpy) - 💬 Discord server with numerous channels for various topics related to token engineering.